vlstill/presentations/concur_s2019/pres.md

 *   break each action of thread $i$ into *pre*, *post* and *external* parts

-*   stay in *pre* part as long as the dynamic mover conditions hold, then switch to *post* part
+*   use *pre* parts as long as the dynamic mover conditions hold, then switch to *post* parts

-*   in post the mover conditions have to hold, otherwise switch to the *external* part before running the action
+*   in *post* the mover conditions have to hold, otherwise switch to the *external* part before running the action

 *   other threads can only run if $i$ is in *external* part